-- In a tree every pair of edges can be linked by a unique path. - Pendant vertices (of degree 1) in a tree are called leaves. - A tree has at least two leaves.
+- In a tree every pair of edges can be linked by a unique path. - Pendant vertices (of degree 1) in a tree are called leaves. - If in a tree > 1 vertices, it has at least two leaves.
+Exercise: prove it